Luka Jović: Youth

 Jović was offered the chance to play for Red Star Belgrade in 2005.
-Before he committed, his father took him to train with Partizan, who had been trying to sign Jović for some time.
-They offered his father €200 per month for Jović to play with them, but he insisted on staying with Red Star.
+He played for Zvezda youth team.

 2013–14 season

 On 28 May 2014, at the age of 16 years, five months and five days, Jović made his professional debut against FK Vojvodina in Novi Sad, where he broke Dejan Stanković's record as the youngest goalscorer in a competitive match in the club's history.
 He scored the goal only two minutes after he was brought on as substitute, and the final score of 3–3 was enough to give Red Star the 2013–14 Serbian SuperLiga title.

 2014–15 season

 On 18 October 2014, Jović became the youngest player ever to play in Eternal derby at the age of 16 years, 9 months and 25 days, breaking the previous record of Dejan Milovanović who was 17 years and 6 months old at the time.
 Jović missed some crucial chances, but in spring half of the season scored six goals.
 His first goal of the season came against Vojvodina, in a match where Red Star celebrated its 70th birthday.
 He then scored against Spartak, a double against Borac and a decisive goal against Voždovac, ahead of the Eternal derby clash.
 He missed the end of the season and the 2015 FIFA U-20 World Cup in New Zealand due to injury.
 On 17 May 2015, he signed a three-year contract with Red Star to last until 2018.